Deploying technology

 Electric Vehicle for Patrol

-You’re looking at a zero-emission patrol vehicle.
+You’re looking at zero-emission patrol vehicles.

-This Electric Patrol Vehicle Pilot Program is part of the Citywide green initiative to shape a more sustainable community.
+Our Electric Patrol Vehicle Pilot Program is part of the Citywide green initiative to shape a more sustainable community.
 The Fremont Police vehicle fleet is responsible for a total of 980 metric tons of carbon dioxide emissions annually.
 We want to change this, and our EV patrol initiative has potential to eliminate 10% of the City’s greenhouse gas emissions.

 One final point —

 After crunching the numbers, it is estimated that the Tesla is actually lower in cost than the traditional Ford combustion engine vehicle based on 90,000 miles over a 5-year period.
+The Tesla Model Y provides the additional benefit of more range (316 miles) and faster acceleration (4.8 seconds from 0 to 60 miles per hour).

 We’ve stored the purchase order for the first Telsa patrol car just in case the Smithsonian comes calling.

-Grant to Combat Organized Retail Theft Crimes
+Combatting Organized Retail Theft Crimes

 The Future of Technology for Law Enforcement